Arduino-IRremote/Arduino-IRremote/README.md

 - You can use **multiple IR receiver** by just connecting the output pins of several IR receivers together.
 The IR receivers use an NPN transistor as output device with just a 30k resistor to VCC.
 This is almost "open collector" and allows connecting of several output pins to one Arduino input pin.

 # Supported IR Protocols
-Aiwa, BoseWave, Denon, Dish, JVC, Lego, LG, MagiQuest, Mitsubishi, Panasonic, RC5, RC6, Samsung, Sanyo, Sharp, Sony, Whynter, (Pronto).
+Aiwa, BoseWave, Denon, Dish, JVC, Lego, LG, MagiQuest, Mitsubishi, NEC, Panasonic, RC5, RC6, Samsung, Sanyo, Sharp, Sony, Whynter, (Pronto).<br/>
+To receive IR signals in NEC standard format, you must comment out the line `#define USE_NEC_STANDARD` in [IRremote.h](src/IRremote.h#L74).

 # Handling unknown Protocols
 ## Disclaimer